somritaghosh-1/m6a-epitranscriptomics-tnbc/README.md

 This project maps the N6-methyladenosine (m6A) RNA modification landscape across 92 cancer-associated genes in MDA-231 triple-negative breast cancer (TNBC) cells, using Oxford Nanopore direct RNA sequencing with Dorado modification-aware basecalling.

 m6A is the most abundant internal modification on mammalian mRNA.
-Its functional consequences — mRNA stabilisation, translation, or degradation — depend on which reader proteins recognise the modification.
+Its functional consequences mRNA stabilisation, translation, or degradation depends on which reader proteins recognise the modification.
 By mapping where m6A sites cluster across transcript regions (5'UTR, CDS, 3'UTR) in a TNBC context, this analysis reveals the post-transcriptional regulatory inputs that, together with polyA tail length data from Project 1, begin to explain how MDA-231 cells maintain constitutive expression of invasion-driving proteins.

 **Why this matters:** TNBC lacks oestrogen receptor, progesterone receptor, and HER2 amplification, making it unresponsive to targeted therapies.
 It accounts for 15–20% of breast cancer diagnoses and carries the worst prognosis of any breast cancer subtype.
 Understanding post-transcriptional regulation in TNBC may reveal new layers of therapeutic vulnerability not accessible to standard transcriptomic approaches.